Covid-19 disruption & applying to Christ's this year

 - The visiting Christ's page has suggestions on how to find out more about / "visit" Christ's online.

-- Remember also that as some people live a long way away, we have many students each year who make a successful application without ever setting foot in Christ's beforehand so if you can't visit when you wanted to and you don't manage to get another opportunity later in the year, please don't be put off.
+- Remember also that as some people live a long way away, we have many students each year who make a successful application without ever setting foot in Christ's beforehand so if you haven't been able to visit Christ's, please don't be put off.
 If you have questions for us, Kristy, Jan and Ellie will do their best to help - do send an email to firstname.lastname@example.org.

 If you were due to take any exams this summer, we realise that in many countries around the world, exams were cancelled, the format was changed or grades were calculated a different way.
 Please remember first of all that you are not alone - that there are many other students in the same position and we will provide guidance in the run-up to applications.